-Performance targets for calculating the Financial Factors were based on net income from continuing operations, revenue, EBITDA, operating working capital turns and inventory turns.
+Performance targets for calculating the Financial Factors were based on net income, revenue, and EBITDA.
 In addition, as discussed further below, the performance stock units ("PSUs") had performance targets based on relative total stockholder return and free cash flow.
+In an effort to reinforce and enhance Belden's "One Belden" philosophy, every ACIP eligible Belden associate's financial factor includes, at least in part, the consolidated Belden financial factor that measures the Company's performance as a whole.
 As illustrated below, in order to ensure that we are rewarding performance that drives stockholder value, ACIP financial factors and long-term equity incentive plan performance targets flow from and support the strategic financial goals we communicate to our investors.